-In "Unicast Master" mode, only the "Clock ID" will be displayed for informational purpose.
-This is the Clock Identity of the grandmaster and represents the MAC ID of the PTP port.
-The "Unicast Negotiation" feature is supported when operating as grandmaster, therefore all Unicast specific message parameters have to be configured on the Slave.
+In "Unicast Master" mode, only the priority1 and priority2 values and the domain number can be configured.
+Furthermore, the "Unicast Negotiation" feature is supported when operating as grandmaster, therefore all Unicast specific message parameters have to be configured on the Slave.